shinkansan/2019-UGRP-DPoom/easygo/readme.md

 # easyVector ![build badge](https://img.shields.io/badge/Version-beta-yellow.svg)
-go to source [./easyVector.py](./easyVector.py) easyVector is IMU Based Steer Assistant solution
+go to source [./easyVector.py](./easyVector.py) easyVector is IMU Based Steer Assistant solution and Odom Pose X Y Provider

 it can be run by standalone or run by import<br/>
 > __IMPORTANT!!__ <br/>